-The Roadmap of Need for 2018 was released at the 14th Annual Synergy Conference in April.
+The Roadmap of Need 2019 was released at the Center for Afterschool Programs 15th annual Synergy Conference in Greensboro in April.

 First published by the Public School Forum of North Carolina and NC CAP in 2010, the Roadmap of Need uses data on health, youth behavior and safety, education, and economic development to take a whole child needs assessment of what young people living in each of North Carolina’s 100 counties must have in order to thrive in school and in life.

-According to the report, the five top counties where young people have the greatest likelihood for success are Orange, Union, Wake, Cabarrus and Dare.
-The bottom five counties where young people are most at risk are Anson, Warren, Halifax, Robeson, and Edgecombe.
-The makeup of the top five has Dare County in place of Watauga County, while Northampton moved out of the bottom five this year.
+According to the report, the five top counties where young people have the greatest likelihood for success are Orange, Wake, Union, Henderson and Moore.
+The bottom five counties where young people are most at risk are Northampton, Vance, Robeson, Edgecombe, and Washington.
+The makeup of the top five this year sees Henderson and Moore counties displacing Cabarrus and Dare; while Anson, Halifax and Warren counties moved out of the bottom five this year.

-“Looking at the data illustrated by our latest Roadmap of Need, we see a troubling trend continuing—the fact that our state is now divided into ‘two North Carolinas,’” said Keith Poston, president and executive director of the Public School Forum of North Carolina.
-“Our state continues to be one where opportunities for young people vary dramatically different depending on where they grow up, and too many of our children only have access to struggling and underfunded schools, few high-quality out-of-school programs and limited options for healthy activities.”
+“Nearly ten years after first publishing the Roadmap of Need, the fact that our state is now divided into ‘two North Carolinas’ is a reality that we continue to grapple with,” said Keith Poston, president and executive director of the Public School Forum of North Carolina.
+“Our state is one where the zip code in which you live matters too much, leaving so many of our children with access only to underfunded schools, few high quality out-of-school programs and limited options for healthy activities.”